Repository size

 4. Select Remove blobs.

-5. On the drawer, enter a list of blob IDs to remove, each ID on its own line.
+5. Enter a list of blob IDs to remove, each ID on its own line.

 6. Select Remove blobs.